 Where to Differentiate: Lesson Development

 Name of lesson or unit

 Content area

 Thinking Skill What will the students be doing?

 List the verb:

 Content What will the students be learning?

+Describe the subject:

-Where will the students get information?
-What will the students create?
+Resource Where will the students get information?

+Describe the needed information:

+Product What will the students create?

+Describe the expected result:

 Please complete the chart below.
 Be ready to discuss.